Khloe Kardashian & Tristan Thompson Party With LeBron James & Wife In L.A., Reports ‘Radar Online’

 Tristan, wearing a white hooded sweatshirt, sang to Khloe as she held on to his arm and rested her head against his chest.
 The couple even showed off some PDA for the first time since the NBA star’s cheating scandal when Thompson kissed Kardashian on top of her head and then went in for a kiss on the lips.

-Meanwhile, Tristan Thompson has reportedly told Khloe Kardashian that he can’t wait to get back to Cleveland and get started with his new look team now that LeBron James is gone.
+Meanwhile, Tristan Thompson has reportedly told Khloe Kardashian that he can’t wait to get back to Cleveland and get started with his team now that LeBron James is gone.
 Thompson reportedly wants to get back home to “lift up” his teammates.
 However, Khloe allegedly doesn’t trust Tristan to be so far away from her after his cheating scandal.
 It seems that they may both move back to Cleveland together and Khloe will have to head back to L.A. while Tristan is on road trips during the season.